-Powerline adapters
+Powerline adapters (last resort)

 Powerline adapters use your home’s electrical wiring to carry network traffic.
 They can work — but performance is highly variable.
 For dead zones, powerline is usually a last resort behind Ethernet and MoCA.